The Immaculate Conception requires an in-depth study of the Bible to understand.

-Some people think the Catholic doctrine of the Immaculate Conception means that Catholics are saying Mary's mother was a virgin when she conceived Mary.
-That's a misconception of Catholic teaching.
-Mary's parents, St. Joachim and St. Anne, conceived her in the usual way (by the way, you won't find those names in the Bible.
-We know it because of Catholic Tradition).
-The Immaculate Conception simply means that through the merits of Jesus, Mary was preserved from original sin.
-We'll try to unpack that a bit in this article.
+The Catholic doctrine of the Immaculate Conception does not mean that Mary's mother was a virgin when she conceived Mary.
+Mary's parents, St. Joachim and St. Anne, conceived her in the usual way (We know their names from early Christians).
+Nor is it about the conception of Jesus by Mary and the Holy Spirit.
+The dogma simply means that through the merits of Jesus, Mary was preserved from original sin from the moment of her conception.

 If Jesus is the Word made flesh, then we could consider Mary as the Ark made flesh.

 The Lord punished (killed) those who did not have the utmost respect for the Ark (1 Chr.
 13:10-11) and blessed those who took it into their care (1 Chr.
 13:14).
 We think it would be very reckless for Christians not to honour Mary the way the Israelites honoured the Ark.